Avivbens/shell-config/README.md

 <br>

-Start with this command in order to configure your ZSH shell
+Use command in order to opt-in OR opt-out global bash functions.

 ```bash
 shell-config shell